jzerbe/jzerbe.github.com/_posts/2012-07-14-classic-gaming-on-emulated-mac-os-7-in-windows.md

         [BasiliskII_15_01_2010.zip](http://www.open.ou.nl/hsp/downloads/BasiliskII_15_01_2010.zip)
 2. To configure Basalisk II via the GUI, download and install [gtk+-2.10.13-setup.exe](http://www.emaculation.com/basilisk/gtk+-2.10.13-setup.exe)
-3. Follow along with the aforementioned guide until you reach the JIT Compiler ... be sure to uncheck "Translate through constant jumps", as it makes the emulated CPU calculate incorrect hashes for the System 7.5.3 installation.
+3. Follow along with the aforementioned guide until you reach the _JIT Compiler_, be sure to uncheck _Translate through constant jumps_, as it makes the emulated CPU calculate incorrect hashes for the System 7.5.3 installation.

 Feel free to download my Windows emulated Mac OS 7.5.5 setup